StackVista/stackstate-docs/setup/data-management/data_retention.md

 $ sts graph retention --set 10d --schedule-removal
 ```

 In some cases, for example a disk running full, it can be needed to force removal of data immediately.
-This will have an impact on performance and current activity on StackState so is better avoided.
+This will have an impact on performance and current activity on Rancher Observability so is better avoided.

 Note that this may take some time to have an effect.